Johnny Devlin: Career

-Devlin set off on the second leg of his tour and the media followed him wherever he went.
-He was constantly making headlines.
-After his shows he was mobbed by screaming girls and on one occasion lost sleeves from his shirt.
-This was big news with headlines claiming "Girls fight over singer's shirt" and from then on a piece of his shirt was an object of desire.

 By the end of 1958, Devlin had achieved success in the North Island, but was still relatively unknown in the South Island.
 A tour down there was going to be a challenge as there was a local youth in Christchurch who was also attracting attention.
 He was Max Merritt of Max Merritt & the Meteors.
 His fans were fiercely loyal and the bookings for the Christchurch show were light.
 Dent was going to cancel the show, but came up with an idea.
 He invited MP and Cabinet Minister Mabel Howard to a champagne party followed by the Devlin show, and after the pair would be driven off to meet up with Max Merritt.
 A pink convertible was used and of course the press were there, along with the usual mob of screaming fans.
 This publicity stunt worked and Devlin became well received on the island.

 By February 1959, Johnny Devlin's record sales were exceptionally strong.
 A new single was released, "20 Flight Rock" / "Move It" and another EP called "Johnny Sings Ballads".
 Its tracks were "Love Me", "I'm Counting on You", "Susie Darling" and "When My Mother Prayed For Me".
 Devlin's original recording of "Lawdy Miss Clawdy" had sold steadily since its mid-1958 release.
 With sales in excess of 30,000 and orders for another 10,000 after his South Island tour, it was decided to re-record the song under better conditions.
 The new version was released in February 1959 and out sold the original version, two to one, with combined sales exceeding 100,000.
 "Susie Darling" was placed on the flipside of the new version.

 In the next two months, two more singles and another EP were released.
 The first was "Nervous Wreck" / "Queen of the Hop" and the second a tribute to his backing band "Rock with the Devils" backed with "Devil's Rock", an instrumental by the Devils.
 The EP was just called "Johnny Devlin" and contained "High Heeled Shoes", "Hard to Get", "Big Green Car" and "Your Cheatin' Heart".